How to quickly get and use a Slack API bot token

 Quickly create an app with the correct configuration of scopes and features for this tutorial by clicking below.

-Step 1Using your token
+Step 1Obtaining and using your token

+From here, we can use our bot token to perform some actions in a Slack workspace on our app's behalf.
 If you followed the steps above to create your token and returned here from the process, it'll be populated below:

 xoxb-not-a-real-token-this-will-not-work